Skip to main content

 Output

-The final output of the WG will be an EMB Future Science Brief to be published in spring 2024.
+The final output of the WG is Future Science Brief No. 11, published on 17 June 2024.
+Download the document here.

 Terms of Reference